mongodb/docs-realm/source/includes/flex-sync-limitations.rst

 Embedded or Linked Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Flexible Sync does not support querying on properties in Embedded Objects
+Device Sync does not support querying on properties in Embedded Objects
 or links.
 For example, ``obj1.field == "foo"``.